-Brittany.
+The Belisle name comes from that Medieval landscape of northwestern France known as Brittany (French: Bretagne).
 The name Belisle was originally derived from the family having lived in Bretagne.
-Interestingly, the name Belisle is derived from the Old French words belle, meaning beautiful, and "ile," meaning island, and indicates that the original bearer lived on a picturesque island.
+Interestingly, the name Belisle is derived from the French words "belle," meaning "beautiful," and "ile," meaning "island."
+This indicates that the original bearer lived on a "beautiful island."

 Early Origins of the Belisle family

 The surname Belisle was first found in Brittany.

 Early records show that the family claimed the title Lord of Bretagne, and gained that of Marquis in 1573.
 This branch led directly to the name Foulque in 1615 and then to King Louis XV in 1748.

 Henri Belisle, born in 1640, son of Antoine and Marguerite (née Levasseur), was a French surgeon that travelled from France to Canada in the 17th century.
 After arriving in Quebec he married Catherine De Mosny in 1690.
 He married again at Champlain to Françoise-Périne on 26th November 1705.
 Françoise-Périne died just 6 years after they were married and she was buried at Detroit on 9th May 1711.
 Henri's third marriage was at Pointe-aux-Trembles on 25th August 1712 where he married Jeanne Archambault.
 They remained together until he passed away at the age of 100 in September 1740.

 This web page shows only a small excerpt of our Belisle research.
 More information is included under the topic Early Belisle History in all our PDF Extended History products and printed products wherever possible.